Panel of experts

 Professor Elizabeth Dickey, Carnegie Mellon University, United States of America

 Dr Elizabeth Dickey is the Teddy & Wilton Hawkins Distinguished Professor and Department Head of Materials Science and Engineering at North Carolina State University where she is also the Director of the Center for Dielectrics and Piezoelectrics, a university-industry cooperative research centre with 26 international members.
 Her research aims to develop processing-structure-property relationships for materials in which the macroscopic physical properties are governed by point defects, grain boundaries or internal interfaces.
 She is regarded as a leader in the application of electron microscopy and spectroscopy techniques to understand the role of material defects on electrical and chemical transport in dielectric materials.
 She has over 150 peer-reviewed journal publications in these areas and has organized numerous international conferences and symposia.
 She is a fellow of the American Ceramic Society, the Microscopy Society of America, and the American Association for the Advancement of Science (AAAS).

 Magnus Ericsson, Luleå University of Technology, Sweden

-Since 2009 Magnus Ericsson is Adjunct professor of Mineral Economics at Luleå University of Technology in the mining heart of Sweden.
+Since 2009 Magnus Ericsson is consulting professor Mineral Economics at Luleå University of Technology in the mining heart of Sweden.
 He is a founding partner in the independent advisors RMG Consulting.
 He has for decades been closely involved in developing a global mining database.
 He has established a reputation for developing among the best overviews of the world’s mining industry.
 He has been involved in tantalum mining in Namibia and in an advisory capacity regarding social and community matters for a niobium project in Malawi.
 He is the deputy chair of the foundation establishing a museum at the site on Resarö outside Stockholm where tantalum was first isolated.
 He is a co-founder and Editor-in-Chief of the scientific journal Mineral economics/Raw Materials Report, now in its 31st year.